-The analysis simply uses the size and speed of the passing object, which may lead to some approximations.
+The analysis simply uses the size and speed of the passing object, which induces a slight margin of error.
 For example, because of its size the Telraam will count a tram as a truck.
 Vans can either be counted as trucks or cars, depending on their size.
 Buses are also counted as trucks, because of their size.

 What Telraam doesn't count:

 - Telraam does not count when it is dark.

 - Telraam does not recognise individual vehicles (number plates).

 - Telraam does not recognise faces.